atolat/chainlit-charbot/chainlit.md

 # 🤖 Welcome to the Chainlit GPT Assistant!

 Hi there! 👋
-This chatbot is powered by **OpenAI GPT-3.5-Turbo** and built using **Chainlit** to provide real-time, interactive conversations with streaming responses.
+This chatbot is powered by **OpenAI GPT-4 Turbo** and built using **Chainlit** to provide real-time, interactive conversations with streaming responses.

 ## 🎯 Conversation Aspects